fermitron2048/pfd/README.md

 Since the accelerometer data is oriented as 0 degrees forward instead of 0 degrees north, the code has to find the offset to true north.
 It does this by continuously monitoring the GPS bearing parameter, and when it has changed little for the last several seconds, it averages the GPS bearing and accelerometer bearing, and calculates the average difference between the two.
 From that point on, the display will show the accelerometer bearing plus the difference (offset).
 As you drive around, the offset will update again when you are driving straight.

 The bearing offset is also stored in the same state file that contains the last known elevation, and it is restored on power up.
-That's another reason to keep the vehicle stopped until the PFD is up and receiving data.
-Since the heading indicator and altimeter use the accelerometer and pressure sensors, the display still update even when the GPS signal is lost, like when driving through a tunnel.
+Since the heading indicator and altimeter use the accelerometer and pressure sensors, the display still updates even when the GPS signal is lost, like when driving through a tunnel.

+## Time Display

+The date and time on the bottom right of the display comes from the GPS receiver, and is about as accurate as the screen refresh rate on the RPi.
+When replaying canned data to the simulator, the time display represents the time that the data was collected and stored.
+There is no need to synchronize the clock on the RPi to get accurate time.
+The timezone is currently hard-coded to GMT minus 8 hours, and this needs to be moved to the config file.

+## FPS

+There is a Frames Per Second indicator on the bottom left.
+This isn't necessary, but can be helpful for troubleshooting.

+## RX

+The RX1 and RX2 indicators show the receive status of the two sensor packs.
+RX1 is for the Main Sensors, and RX2 is for the OAT Baro sensors.
+They show green if the RPi has received a packet from the sensor pack within 0.15 seconds.
+Since the data streams at 10Hz (every 0.1 seconds), the packet is late at 0.15 seconds.
+When it is late, the light turns red.
+When a packet is received again, the light turns green again.

 [1]: https://www.adafruit.com/product/3133 "Ultimate GPS FeatherWing"
 [2]: https://www.adafruit.com/product/2472 "BNO055"